 Yasukuni Shrine in Tokyo

 Shime or chūren type 注連鳥居

 Shimenawa are lengths of braided rice straw rope used for ritual purification in the Shinto religion.
-They can vary in diameter from a few centimeters to several meters, and are often seen festooned with shide.
-A space bound by shimenawa often indicates a sacred or pure space, such as that of a Shinto shrine.
+They can vary in diameter from a few centimetres to several meters, and are often seen festooned with shide.
+A space bound by shimenawa usually indicates a sacred or pure space, such as that of a Shinto shrine.

 Ōmiwa jinja (大神神社) in Nara (photo credit)

 Myōjin type 明神系鳥居

 The myōjin torii are without a doubt the most common torii style.
 They are characterised by curved upper lintels (kasagi [see above] and shimaki [島木, secondary lintel]).
 Both curve slightly upwards.
 Kusabi (楔, wedges), nuki (貫, “penetrating tie beams”) as well as gakuzuka (額束, struts often covered by a tablet carrying the name of the shrine) are present.
 The posts or pillars (柱 hashira) are often slightly inclined.
 A myōjin torii can be made of wood, stone, concrete or other materials and be vermilion or unpainted.